 Whether you come from near or far, consider getting involved with the local Indigenous community in order to make the most of your time here at McMaster.
 Everyone is welcome!
+Download our current Community Agreement (you may also view it directly below).

 The Cooperative of Indigenous Studies Students & Alumni (CISSA) was developed as a means to further promote and support Indigenous peoples, knowledge, and culture.
 Their mission is to raise awareness of Indigenous issues within the McMaster, Hamilton, and Six Nations communities and to foster a sense of welcoming and belonging to all Indigenous learners and Indigenous Studies students.